cheslie-team/cheslie-player/README.md

 __Playing against other opponents__

-When you're confident that your player can beat any other ai out there, you can start the player and join the tournament server with the command `npm start`.
+When you're confident that your player can beat any other ai out there, you can start the player and join the tournament server with the command `npm run tournament` (or `npm run tournament-win`, if you're using windows).
 This will connect your AI to a game and tournament server, and should produce an output similar to the listing below.

 ```
-$> npm start
+$> npm tournament

 > NODE_ENV=production node player.js